grzesiek-galezowski/tdd-ebook/manuscript/220_Designing_for_composabiity_interfaces.md

 }
 ~~~

 in how many different ways can we implement such interface?
 Not many - the only question we can answer differently in different implementations of `Employee` is: "what is the data storage?".
 Everything besides this question is exposed, making this a very poor abstraction.
 As a matter of fact, this is similar to what Johnny and Benjamin were battling in the payroll system, when they wanted to introduce another kind of employee - a contractor employee.
-Thus, a better abstraction would be something like this:
+Thus, most probably, a better abstraction would be something like this:

 {lang="csharp"}
 ~~~